-The motor and control unit are assembled and calibrated as a set.
+The pool pump motor and control unit are assembled and calibrated as a set.
 There are no serviceable parts in the motor or control.

-- Do not lift the Power Defender 140 for Waterway motor by the electronic control. - To prevent permanent damage to the unit, only apply nameplate voltage. - Do not strike the motor shaft with a hammer or other tool as this may cause damage. - Voltage symbols vary among different multimeters and may be displayed as Vac, AC, V, or a V beneath a wavy line.
-Select the correct symbol and set the multimeter to the voltage closest to but higher than the voltage you are measuring. - Although designed for outdoor application, the Power Defender 140 for Waterway Pool Pump Motor is properly packaged for shipment and storage and should be kept in a clean and dry indoor area until installed for use.
+- To prevent permanent damage to the unit, only apply nameplate voltage. - DO NOT strike the pool pump motor shaft with a hammer or other tool as this may cause damage. - Voltage symbols vary among different multimeters and may be displayed as Vac, AC, V, or a V beneath a wavy line.
+Select the correct symbol and set the multimeter to the voltage closest to but higher than the voltage you are measuring. - Although designed for outdoor application, the pool pump motor is properly packaged for shipment and storage and should be kept in a clean and dry indoor area until installed for use.

-Power Defender 140 for Waterway
+About the Power Defender 165 & 270 for Waterway

-The Power Defender 140 for Waterway variable speed pool pump motor is a premium efficient product that includes a fully integrated motor, control, and User Interface (UI).
-The product provides programming flexibility and speed range capability.
+The Power Defender 165 & 270 for Waterway variable speed pool pump motor is a premium efficient product that includes a fully integrated motor, control, and User Interface (UI).
+The product gives you programming flexibility and exceptional speed range capability.
 It is also designed to communicate and operate with a variety of external system controls, in addition to the on-board User Interface.